Joel-Dahne/PaynePolygon.jl/README.md

   shows the procedure for proving that the nodal line is closed.
 This corresponds to section 6 in the paper.

+You will likely have to download the files and open them locally in your browser.

 ## Reproducing the proof

 All the html-files mentioned above are generated from